Gabapentin: Medical uses

+In the US, gabapentin is indicated for the treatment of postherpetic neuralgia; and the adjunctive therapy in the treatment of partial onset seizures without secondary generalization, in people with epilepsy.

 Gabapentin is recommended for use in focal seizures and neuropathic pain.
-Gabapentin is widely prescribed off-label in the US and UK, for example, for the treatment of non-neuropathic pain, anxiety disorders and bipolar disorder.
-There is concern regarding gabapentin's off-label use due to the lack of strong scientific evidence for its efficacy in multiple conditions and its proven side effects.
+Gabapentin is prescribed off-label in the US and the UK, for example, for the treatment of non-neuropathic pain, anxiety disorders, sleep problems and bipolar disorder.
+In recent years, gabapentin has seen increased use, particularly in the elderly.
+There is concern regarding gabapentin's off-label use due to the lack of strong scientific evidence for its efficacy in multiple conditions, its proven side effects and its potential for misuse and physical/psychological dependency.
+Some harms, including nervous system harms, have been underreported in published trials of gabapentin, potentially resulting in the underestimation of harms in guidelines for the use of gabapentin.

 Seizures

 Gabapentin is approved for the treatment of focal seizures; however, it is not effective for generalized epilepsy.

 Neuropathic pain

 Gabapentin is recommended as a first-line treatment for chronic neuropathic pain by various medical authorities.
-This is a general recommendation applicable to all neuropathic pain syndromes except for trigeminal neuralgia.
+This is a general recommendation applicable to all neuropathic pain syndromes except for trigeminal neuralgia, where it may be used as a second- or third-line agent.

-In regard to the specific diagnoses, the best evidence exists for gabapentin treatment of postherpetic neuralgia and diabetic neuropathy.
+Regarding the specific diagnoses, a systematic review has found evidence for gabapentin to provide pain relief for some people with postherpetic neuralgia and diabetic neuropathy.
 Gabapentin is approved for the former indication in the US.
 In addition to these two neuropathies, European Federation of Neurological Societies guideline notes gabapentin effectiveness for central pain.
 A combination of gabapentin with an opioid or nortriptyline may work better than either drug alone.

-Gabapentin shows substantial benefit (at least 50% pain relief or a patient global impression of change (PGIC) "very much improved") for neuropathic pain (postherpetic neuralgia or peripheral diabetic neuropathy) in 30–40% of subjects treated as compared to those treated with placebo.

 Evidence finds little or no benefit and significant risk in those with chronic low back pain or sciatica.
 Gabapentin is not effective in HIV-associated sensory neuropathy and neuropathic pain due to cancer.